Jewell, Georgia

-Jewell (also Jewells, Jewells Mills, Rock Factory, and Shivers) is an unincorporated community in Warren County, Georgia, United States.
-It lies along Georgia Piedmont Scenic Byway State Route 16 to the southwest of the city of Warrenton, the county seat of Warren County.
+Jewell (also Jewells, Jewells Mills, Rock Factory, and Shivers) is an unincorporated community in the U.S. state of Georgia.
+It lies along Georgia Piedmont Scenic Byway/State Route 16 to the southwest of the city of Warrenton, the county seat of Warren County.
 Jewell's elevation is 420 feet (128 m).
 It has a post office with the ZIP code 31045.
 It is by the Ogeechee River, which is the western border of Warren County at this point.

-Jewell has also been described as being at, or including, the intersection of Mayfield Road / Hamburg St. Park Rd. and Georgia State Route 16, which is west across the Ogeechee River in Hancock County.
+Jewell has also been described as being at, or including, the intersection of Mayfield Road/Hamburg State Park Road and Georgia State Route 16, which is west across the Ogeechee River in Hancock County.
 The "Jewell House", a historic home which is now a wedding venue, is on the west side of the river.

 The Jewell Historic District, in Hancock County, is listed on the National Register of Historic Places.

 The Shivers-Simpson House, a short way up the Mayfield Road, is listed on the National Register of Historic Places.